sjp38/linux/for_damon_patches/cv.rst

 interface is not compatible with DAMON.
 Also, the internal implementation of it has no common part to be reused by DAMON.

-Q: Can 'perf mem' provide the data required for DAMON?
+Q: Can 'perf mem' or PMUs used instead of DAMON?
+A: No.  Roughly speaking, DAMON has two seperate layers.
+The low layer is access check of pages, and the higher layer is its core mechanisms for overhead controlling.
+For the low layer, DAMON is now using the PTE Accessed bits.
-A: On the systems supporting 'perf mem', yes.
-DAMON is using the PTE Accessed bits in low level.
-Other H/W or S/W features that can be used for the purpose could be used.
-However, as explained with above question, DAMON need to be implemented in the kernel space.
+Other H/W or S/W features that can be used for the access check of pages, such as 'perf mem', PMU, or even page idle, could be used instead in the layer.
+However, those could not alternate the high layer of DAMON.

 Evaluations